French bank turns to Twitter for money transfers

 "We salute the spirit of innovation of the BPCE," said Olivier Gonzalez, who heads Twitter France, in a statement.

 The service embeds a "Twitter Buy" button inside tweets posted by more than two dozen stores, music artists and non-profits.
-Burberry (BRBY.L), Home Depot (HD.N), and musicians such as Pharrell and Megadeth are among the early vendors.
+Burberry, Home Depot, and musicians such as Pharrell and Megadeth are among the early vendors.

 Twitter's role to date has been to connect customers rather than processing payments or checking their identities.